How to Support Healthy Habits in Children

 - Help your child develop interests and skills that increase their success and pleasure so they will be less likely to turn to food for fulfillment.

-- Don’t impose stringent food rules since this may lead to rebellious eating when your children are out of your control.
+- Don’t impose stringent food rules since this may lead to feelings of deprivation and rebellious eating when your children are out of your control.

 - Avoid labeling some foods as “good” and others as “bad.”
 Instead, teach your children how to balance eating for nourishment with eating for enjoyment.

 - Sit down and eat together as a family.
-Mealtimes should be a pleasant time to reconnect with one another and model healthy eating and conversation.
+Mealtimes should be a pleasant time to reconnect with one another and model balanced eating and engaged conversation.

-- Help your child build a lifetime exercise habit by reducing the amount of time your family spends in sedentary activities like TV and video games.
+- Help your child build a lifetime activity habit by reducing the amount of time your family spends in sedentary activities like TV and video games.

-- Plan fun activities that provide everyone with exercise, enjoyment, and time together.
+- Plan fun activities that provide everyone with movement, enjoyment, and time together.

 - Be a positive, encouraging role model for your family.
-When your children see you enjoying healthful foods and physical activity, they are more likely to do the same.
+When your children see you enjoying balanced eating and physical activity, they are more likely to do the same.